 [Did a star like Madonna build her career partially upon this and other ambiguities?
 I'll think about it]

-In other posts (see the list at the bottom) we had supposed some connection between Latin people’s behaviours and pre-Christian sexual mores.
-In our last post we presumed a connection between Italian cynicism and possible survivals of Paganism in our country.
+In other posts (see a list at the bottom) we had supposed connections between Latin folks’ behaviours and pre-Christian sexual mores.

-This behaviour was sort of common to all Italians but now it only gets marked the closer we get to the South of the peninsula, where traditions – good or bad – are preserved.
+This behaviour was sort of common to all Italians (more or less) but now it only gets marked the closer one gets to the South of the peninsula, where good or bad traditions are preserved.

-And what about the Italian women?
-They are very provocative too in their own way, but in this post we will concentrate on the men.
+And the Italian women?
+They are very provocative too in their own way although here we will concentrate on the men.

 Another Side of Julius Caesar

 There is something we have to understand.
 Searching far back in the past might shed light on present behaviours.
-Let us consider one of the most admired (and loved) Romans of all times, Julius Caesar (see above the flowers from tourists on his majestic bronze statue.)
+Let us consider one of the most admired (and loved) Romans of all times, Julius Caesar (see above flowers from tourists at the feet of his majestic bronze statue.)